gleicon/apex_loadtest/README.md

 	$ apex metrics

-Be careful not to flood the interweb, try to do multiple parallel calls with for/xargs etc.
+Be careful not to flood the interweb, try to do multiple parallel calls with for/xargs etc. Tune timeout and memory to suit your test.